KILTprotocol/spec-ext-credential-api/readme.md

 }

 interface EncryptedMessage {
-    /** ID of the key agreement key of the receiver DID used to encrypt the message */
+    /** URI of the key agreement key of the receiver DID used to encrypt the message */
-    receiverKeyId: string
+    receiverKeyUri: string

-    /** ID of the key agreement key of the sender DID used to encrypt the message */
+    /** URI of the key agreement key of the sender DID used to encrypt the message */
-    senderKeyId: string
+    senderKeyUri: string

     /** ciphertext as hexadecimal */
     ciphertext: string